ChengaFEI/prompting-engineering-practices/ai-assisted-learning/README.md

 # ai-assisted-learning

-This module contains prompting practices that employs AIGC tools to teach a complete beginner to learn a theory/skill from scratch.
+This module contains prompting practices that employs AIGC tools to teach a complete beginner theories/skills from scratch, and build a complex application with natural languages only (without manually writing any code).

 ## Rules